ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

-  * **Hide Controller On Touch**: Hides the controller model when a valid touch occurs
+ * **Hide Controller On Touch:** Hides the controller model when a valid touch occurs.
  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on touch.
  * **Global Touch Highlight Color:** If the interactable object can be highlighted when it's touched but no local colour is set then this global colour is used.
  * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
 If this is empty then the rigidbody and collider will be auto generated at runtime to match the HTC Vive default controller.

 ### Class Events

-  * `ControllerTouchInteractableObject` - Emitted when a valid object is touched
+ * `ControllerTouchInteractableObject` - Emitted when a valid object is touched.
-  * `ControllerUntouchInteractableObject` - Emitted when a valid object is no longer being touched
+ * `ControllerUntouchInteractableObject` - Emitted when a valid object is no longer being touched.

 ### Unity Events

 Adding the `VRTK_InteractTouch_UnityEvents` component to `VRTK_InteractTouch` object allows access to `UnityEvents` that will react identically to the Class Events.

  * `OnControllerTouchInteractableObject` - Emits the ControllerTouchInteractableObject class event.
  * `OnControllerUntouchInteractableObject` - Emits the ControllerUntouchInteractableObject class event.

-#### Event Payload
+### Event Payload

-  * `uint controllerIndex` -  The index of the controller doing the interaction
+ * `uint controllerIndex` - The index of the controller doing the interaction.
-  * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller
+ * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Class Methods